INFORMSJoC/2023.0290/README.md

 #### Case Study: Alrijne Hospital (Section 6)

 To reproduce the results in Section 6 of the paper, run the executable file as described for the Sensor Placement Orienteering Problem.
 The instance file should be the files in the "Alrijne_Case_Study_Instances" in the "data" folder, and you should set `READ_D_MATRIX = 1` in the configuration file.
 The other parameters work as for the Sensor Placement Orienteering Problem.
-However, to use the uncertainty set $\Xi_2$ in section 6.2.1 set US_TYPE = 4.
+However, to use the uncertainty set $\Xi_2$ with $\theta =$ 0.75 described in section 6.2.1 set US_TYPE = 4 and US_PARAM = 0.75.

 #### Exact Algorithm for the Robust Shortest Path Problem (Appendix E)